api-evangelist/website/_posts/2018-01-02-my-evolving-definition-of-a-robust-and-diverse-api-toolbox.markdown

 <p><img src="https://s3.amazonaws.com/kinlane-productions/api-toolbox/API+Toolbox.png" width="100%" style="padding: 15px;" /></p>

-To set the tone for any API conversation I am participating in, I prefer to introduce the concept of the API toolbox including more tools than just REST, acknowledging that their are a growing number of tools in our API infrastructure toolbox which can be applied to different APIs, to solve a variety of problems and challenges we face.
+To set the tone for any API conversation I am participating in, I prefer to introduce the concept of the API toolbox including more tools than just REST, acknowledging that there are a growing number of tools in our API infrastructure toolbox which can be applied to different APIs, to solve a variety of problems and challenges we face.
 Also we need to be more honest about the fact that there are many legacy solutions still in use across large organizations, even as we consider adopting the latest in leading edge approaches to API deployment in newer projects.

 - HTTP - Leverage the web, and the HTTP standard across ALL API efforts.
 - SOAP - Acknowledging there are still a number of SOAP services in use.